List of biggest-selling British music artists

 This list documents Britain's best-selling music artists alphabetically as well as by record sales.
 This page lists those artists who have had claims of over one million or more records in sales.
 The list is divided into numerous record-sales brackets within each of which, artists are listed in alphabetical order, rather than by number of records sold.
 The artists on the list are supported by third-party reliable sources, the sales-figures within which should represent a total number of sold albums, singles, compilation-albums, music videos as well as downloads of singles and full-length albums.

 This list holds no account of sales after the initial release dates, some artists keep on selling albums they originally released for instance in 1972. those albums sold over the years in their millions.

 Constraints

 Although the criteria for the following list are intended to be expansive (including comparisons for total-sales for all recording artists) there are certain limitations and constraints that may limit the conclusions that can be derived from these data.

-There is no certainty these figures are correct for not all sales are controllable.
+There is no certainty these things are correct for not all sales are controllable.